loopbackio/loopback.io/pages/en/lb4/Introduction-to-LoopBack-Next-development.md

 Controllers implement end points and business logic for each end point of the application.
 Sequence defines the functional structure of the application.
 There can be many end points associated with the application.
 There is only one sequence per application.

-Usually, the default sequence implemented by LoopBack Next core works for many applications.
+Usually, the default sequence implemented by LoopBack 4 core works for many applications.
 In such a case, there is nothing the application needs to do.
 However, to add a piece of new functional element to the application, you will implement the entire sequence in your application.
 Here is how it works:

 Client:
 ```js